thatoddmailbox/jobmgr/README.md

 ArtifactsBucket = "bucket-name-here"
 ```

-You will need to update the [Database] section with your MySQL connection information, and the [AWS} section with your AWS credentials and bucket name.
+You will need to update the `[Database]` section with your MySQL connection information, and the `[AWS]` section with your AWS credentials and bucket name.

 > **Note**
 > You should create a new user in AWS IAM with access keys, and delegate bucket access to that user.
 For more information, see the [AWS IAM documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started.html).

 Once you've done that, use a terminal to start your jobmgr executable from its working directory.
-THat's it!
+That's it!
 You can now add a jobspec and start a job.

 ## Jobspecs
 A jobspec describes how to run a job.
 It's a TOML file with various configuration options, with `Command` being the only required one.